Monitor network connectivity by using Connection Monitor

-- In Scope in top level filter, select Sources.
+- Under Scope, in the top-level filter, select Sources.

-To show only failed tests in Connection Monitor where the destination is outlook.office365.com:
+To show only failed tests in Connection Monitor, where the destination is outlook.office365.com, do the following:

 - For the state-based filter, select Fail.

-- In Scope in top level filter, select Destinations.
+- Under Scope, in the top-level filter, select Destinations.

-To know reason for failure of a Connection monitor or test group or test, click the column named reason.
-This tells which threshold ( checks failed % or RTT) was breached and related diagnostic messages
+To know the reason for the failure of a connection monitor or test group or test, select the Reason column.
+This tells which threshold (checks-failed percentage or RTT) was breached and displays related diagnostics messages.

-To view the trends in RTT and the percentage of failed checks for a connection monitor:
+To view the trends in RTT and the percentage of failed checks for a connection monitor, do the following:

 Select the connection monitor that you want to investigate.

-- Aggregated trendlines for RTT and percentage of failed checks for all tests in the connection monitor.
+- The aggregated trendlines for RTT and the percentage of failed checks for all tests in the connection monitor.
 You can set a specific time to view the details.

-- Top 5 across test groups, sources and destinations based on the RTT or percentage of failed checks.
+- The top five across test groups, sources, and destinations, based on the RTT or percentage of failed checks.

-- Tabs for Test Groups , Sources, Destinations and Test Configurations- Lists test groups, sources or destinations in the Connection Monitor.
-Check tests failed, aggregate RTT and checks failed % values.
+- Tabs: Test Groups, Sources, Destinations, and Test Configurations.
+Lists test groups, sources, or destinations in the connection monitor.
+Check for tests failed, aggregate RTT, and checks-failed percentage values.
 You can also go back in time to view data.

-- Click View all tests - to view all tests in the Connection Monitor
+Select View all tests to view all tests in the connection monitor.

-- Click View all test groups, test configurations, sources and destinations - to view details specific to each.
+Select View all test groups, View test configurations, View sources, and View destinations to view details specific to each.

-- Choose a test group, test configuration, source or destination - to view all tests in the entity.
+Select a test group, test configuration, source, or destination to view all tests in the entity.

-To view the trends in RTT and the percentage of failed checks for a test group:
+To view the trends in RTT and the percentage of failed checks for a test group, do the following:

-To view the trends in RTT and the percentage of failed checks for a test:
+To view the trends in RTT and the percentage of failed checks for a test, do the following:

 Log queries in Log Analytics

 Use Log Analytics to create custom views of your monitoring data.
-All data that the UI displays is from Log Analytics.
+All displayed data is from Log Analytics.
 You can interactively analyze data in the repository.
 Correlate the data from Agent Health or other solutions that are based in Log Analytics.
 Export the data to Excel or Power BI, or create a shareable link.

 Metrics in Azure Monitor

-In connection monitors that were created before the Connection Monitor experience, all four metrics are available: % Probes Failed, AverageRoundtripMs, ChecksFailedPercent (Preview), and RoundTripTimeMs (Preview).
-In connection monitors that were created in the Connection Monitor experience, data is available only for the metrics that are tagged with (Preview).
+In connection monitors that were created before the Connection Monitor experience, all four metrics are available: % Probes Failed, AverageRoundtripMs, ChecksFailedPercent, and RoundTripTimeMs.

 |Metric||Display name||Unit||Aggregation type||Description||Dimensions|